 Winter Classroom Activities to Get Kids Moving Outside

-If you live somewhere with snow, there is nothing more fun that building a snowperson or sculpture out in the snow.
+If you live somewhere with snow, there is nothing more fun than building a snowperson or sculpture out in the snow.
 A spray bottle with a little water can help make the snow stay in place and pack a little better if the snow is too dry to pack well.

 Put a little food colouring into water and a spray bottle so kids can use the colours to spray into the snow.
 If the food colouring isn’t enough colour, a little liquid Tempera paint added to the water can make the colour a little brighter.